VMware: Litigation

 The lawsuit was dismissed by the court in July 2016 and Hellwig announced he would file an appeal.
 The appeal was decided February 2019 and again dismissed by German court, on the basis of not meeting "procedural requirements for the burden of proof of the plaintiff."

 In May 2023, VMware was ordered to pay $84.5 million for patent infringement on two patents belonging to Densify, a Canadian software company.

+In August 2024, AT&T filed a lawsuit alleging that Broadcom broke contract by refusing to provide a one-year renewal for perpetually licensed VMware software support and that it increased prices by 1,050%.

 Current products

 VMware's most notable products are its hypervisors.
 VMware became well known for its first type 2 hypervisor known as VMware Workstation.
-This product has since evolved into two additional hypervisor product lines: VMware's type 1 hypervisors running directly on hardware (ESX/ESXi) and their discontinued hosted type 2 hypervisors (GSX).
+This product has since evolved into two additional hypervisor product lines: VMware's type 1 hypervisors running directly on hardware (ESX/ESXi) and its discontinued hosted type 2 hypervisors (GSX).

 VMware software provides a completely virtualized set of hardware to the guest operating system.
 VMware software virtualizes the hardware for a video adapter, a network adapter, and hard disk adapters.
 The host provides pass-through drivers for guest USB, serial, and parallel devices.
 In this way, VMware virtual machines become highly portable between computers, because every host looks nearly identical to the guest.
 In practice, a System administrator can pause operations on a virtual machine guest, move or copy that guest to another physical computer, and there resume execution exactly at the point of suspension.
 Alternatively, for enterprise servers, a feature called vMotion allows the migration of operational guest virtual machines between similar but separate hardware hosts sharing the same storage (or, with vMotion Storage, separate storage can be used, too).
 Each of these transitions is completely transparent to any users on the virtual machine at the time it is being migrated.

 VMware's products predate the virtualization extensions to the x86 instruction set, and do not require virtualization-enabled processors.
 On newer processors, the hypervisor is now designed to take advantage of the extensions.
 However, unlike many other hypervisors, VMware still supports older processors.
 In such cases, it uses the CPU to run code directly whenever possible (as, for example, when running user-mode and virtual 8086 mode code on x86).
 When direct execution cannot operate, such as with kernel-level and real-mode code, VMware products use binary translation (BT) to re-write the code dynamically.
 The translated code gets stored in spare memory, typically at the end of the address space, which segmentation mechanisms can protect and make invisible.
 For these reasons, VMware operates dramatically faster than emulators, running at more than 80% of the speed that the virtual guest operating system would run directly on the same hardware.
 In one study VMware claims a slowdown over native ranging from 0–6 percent for the VMware ESX Server.